Quick tools for school, health, and money decisions.

 Fertile window explained

 The fertile window is the short period when pregnancy is most likely.
+It usually includes the five days before ovulation plus ovulation day.
 Sperm can survive for several days before ovulation, so the days leading up to ovulation matter almost as much as the ovulation day itself.
-That is the core fertile window meaning people look for when they open an ovulation calculator.

 Section 04